charlesokeke/rotels-frontend/README.md

 ### Browser Compatibility.
 This application works in all major browser with the exception of Internet Explorer.

+## Important
+This App depends on user permission for geolocation detection to work properly.

 ### Technologies Used
 React, JavaScript/ES6, CSS, HTML, MaterialUI, Loadash, Node.js, Express and Bootstrap